w3c/wai-curricula/content/designer/images-and-graphics.md

   * combining the text alternative of the image with the adjacent text inside the component
   * providing adjacent text inside the component to understand its function
 * create designs with consistent naming and iconography for user interface components that have the same functionality across web pages
-* decide if the alternative text should be visible to screen readers only or to all users, to allow for better recognition of the conveyed functionality
+* explain the benefits of making the text alternative visible to all users instead of making it available for screen readers only, for example better recognition of the conveyed functionality
 * apply appropriate contrast ratios for functional images belonging to components that accept user input

 #### Teaching Ideas for Topic